NiklasEi/bevy_game_template/README.md

 # Getting started with Bevy

-You should check out the Bevy website for [links to resources][bevy-learn] and the [Bevy Cheat Book] for a bunch of helpful documentation and guides.
-I can also recommend the [official Discord server][bevy-discord] as a place to keep up to date with the development and get feedback + help from other Bevy users.
+You should check out the Bevy website for [links to resources][bevy-learn] and the [Bevy Cheat Book] for a bunch of helpful documentation and examples.
+I can also recommend the [official Bevy Discord server][bevy-discord] to keep up to date with the development and get feedback + help from other Bevy users.

 # Known issues